galtzo-floss/floss_funding/README.md

    a. default: https://floss-funding.dev, which doesn't take donations on behalf of other projects, so it will have helpful tips on how to find a way to donate.

 ### Example Configuration

+In your `.floss_funding.yml` at the root of your project:

 ```yaml
 suggested_donation_amount: 10